-As such, the legal burden of proof usually shifts to the other side to prove to the satisfaction of the New Jersey divorce court essentially that the Social Security Administration got it wrong, and that the allegedly disabled person can, in fact, still work sufficiently to pay the alimony that has previously been ordered.
+As such, the legal burden of proof usually shifts to the other side to prove to the satisfaction of the Judge essentially that the Social Security Administration got it wrong, and that the allegedly disabled person can, in fact, still work sufficiently to pay the alimony that has previously been ordered.

 There is a highly persuasive (but not at all legally binding) 2012 trial level case called Gilligan v.
 Gilligan that interprets Golian v.
-Golian at a deeper level and holds that if Social Security allows a person to earn a limited amount of money without sacrificing their social security benefits, then the burden of proving why they cannot earn up to that limit (and pay support from that limited earned income) remains with the disabled person.
+Golian at a deeper level and holds that if the Social Security Administration allows a person to earn a limited amount of money without sacrificing their Social Security benefits, then the burden of proving why they cannot earn up to that limit (and pay support from that limited earned income) remains with the disabled person.